What is Product Management?

 The product strategy

-A well defined Product Strategy empowers the team to focus on the right things and move in the same direction.
-While the goals for a product are found in the Product Vision, the Product Strategy describes how these goals will be achieved and identifies the milestones.
+A well-defined Product Strategy empowers the team to focus on the right things and move in the same direction.
+While the goals for a product are found in the Product Vision, the Product Strategy describes how these goals will be achieved and identify the milestones.

 To craft an effective product strategy, it’s important to first understand the current state of the product (features, experience, customer perception, customer benefits, competitor comparison, differentiation), the business strategy and goals (who do we want to be when we grow up) and the external market conditions impacting the product (what external factors help or hinder our ambitions.
 How can we mitigate external risks and/or take advantage of external support).

-Good product strategy needs to take into account:
+In ensuring your product strategy is good, you need to take into account:

 - The product vision